apache/mxnet/docs/tutorials/embedded/wine_detector.md

-# Real Time Object Detection with MxNet On The Raspberry Pi
+# Real-time Object Detection with MxNet On The Raspberry Pi

 <!-- A brief introduction to the tutorial that describes: